Josh-Kleckner/josh-kleckner/README.md

 ## Hi there 👋

 - 🔭 I’m currently working on a QA Engineer bootcamp through TripleTen
-- 🌱 I’m currently learning Autmoated Testing
+- 🌱 I’m currently learning Automated Testing
 - 🤔 I’m looking for help with getting my tech career started.
 Tips for entering the "real-world" of tech?
 - ⚡ Fun fact: Arthropods are my favorite pets!
 I currently have a scorpion and some beetles.
 Don't worry, I don't harbor bugs!
 These are true insects, not true bugs 🦂